-- a) has a substantial adverse effect on your ability to carry out normal day to day activities; or - b) consists of a severe disfigurement.
+- a) has a substantial adverse effect on your ability to carry out normal day to day activities (or to participate fully and effectively in working life on an equal basis with other workers); or - b) consists of a severe disfigurement.
 (This (b) applies even if your visible difference has no impact on what activities you can do, or on your mental health).